manideepk90/grace/guides/connector_integration_guide.md

 Do not miss any thing and do not include any headers structs

-First use the  grace/connector_integration/template/tech_spec.md and execute it post completion use the  grace/connector_integration/template/planner-steps.md and execute it then follow the implemented plan in the grace/connector_integration/{{connector_name}}_plan.md
+First use the  grace/connector_integration/template/tech_spec.md and execute it post completion use the  grace/connector_integration/template/planner-steps.md and execute it.

+ASK USER TO PROCEED WITH THE PLAN [WAIT FOR RESPONSE]

+then follow the implemented plan in the grace/connector_integration/{{connector_name}}_plan.md